Documentus/Documentus-Blog/index.md

 ---

 {% include note.html content="You may or may not know it, but freelancers like me sometimes struggle between assignments.
 I have a freelance business here <a alt='Documentation' href='http://www.jamesmediacompany.co.uk'>Documentus</a>.
 If you'd like contribute in any way that you can, I would be extremely grateful.
 Alternatively, if you require any of the services listed <a alt='Documentation' href='http://www.jamesmediacompany.co.uk'>Documentus</a>.
 I am happy to privide a full consultation and quotation." %}

+## So, what's it all about?

+I'm passionate about everything around technical communications, technical writing, and the Internet of Things

 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="Documentus" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>